Author Archives: Roofing SEO Webmasters

 Marketing and Advertising Channels

-Within the marketing landscape, your company has multiple channels to spread its message.
+Within the roofing marketing landscape, your company has multiple channels to spread its message.
 Your advertising options are almost endless, from television and radio to billboards and digital media.

 • Goal: Identify the exact purpose of your campaign.
 Do you want to increase roof leak service calls?
 Would you like to increase traffic to your website?